mdibaiee/mahdi.blog/_drafts/2019-07-27-discrimination-iran.md

 ![A teenager collecting trash in Iran](/img/discrimination/trash-collecting.jpg)
 {% include caption.html text='A teenage collecting trash in the streets of Tehran.' %}

 The rippling effects of a weakening economy are far worse and far-reaching than what the sanctions are supposed to do.
 I think it's too optimistic to think sanctions to weaken an economy will prevent a country from spending money on something they want to spend on.
-What ends up happening, or at least has happened in case of Iran is that the money is drained from places where it affects peoples lives, but I doubt anything has changed at the actual target.
+What ends up happening, or at least has happened in case of Iran, is that the money is drained from places where it affects peoples lives, but I doubt anything has changed at the actual target.

 # Of Rolling Eyes and Shrugs

-Often when similar stories of this kind are shared, I am ready to see comments of people shrugging to the issue with responses like "They have to comply because it's the law" or "That's how you respond to a country that wants to build nuclear weapons" or similar.
+Often when similar stories of this kind are shared, I am ready to see comments of people shrugging to the issue with responses like "they have to comply because it's the law" or "that's how you respond to a country that wants to build nuclear weapons" or similar.
 They just roll their eyes and shrug it off like this is how it's supposed to be.

-Now, of course, it's the law and the companies have to comply; Of course, it's not a good thing that Iran wants to build nuclear weapons.
-What these responses get wrong is that there is no involvement by us, the people, in this.
+Now, of course, it's the law and the companies have to comply; of course, it's not a good thing that Iran wants to build nuclear weapons.
+What these responses get wrong is that there is no involvement by us, the people, in the decisions and policies of our country.
 Solely because I live my daily life in a geographical location that resides in the boundaries of a place on Earth known as "Iran" doesn't mean I agree with the politics of this country, or that I want them to build nuclear weapons and wage war against others.

 What these replies get wrong is that in democratic countries, laws can change based on what people demand.
-Instead of shrugging these humanitarian issues off, I suggest, please hear us out, and help echo our voice.
+Instead of shrugging these humanitarian issues off, please hear us out, and help echo our voice.
 You may not realize, but we, the people of Iran, do not have a say in what politics our government follows, or what it does, or how it interacts with other countries, but you do have a say in yours.
 The only thing we can do is to spread the word.
-You probably also don't even realize that writing this piece itself is not a completely safe act in Iran.
+You probably don't realize that writing this piece itself is not a completely safe act in Iran.

 What we feel when we see these responses is: "They are terrorists so let them be", but we are not.

 It seems like the Iranian people are now the common enemy of all sides of a global conflict.
 The ever-increasing pressure we feel is not from a single source, but rather, from all sides.
 We have internet censorship from the inside and restricted access from the outside.
-We have economic pressure from the inside, with a direct influence from the outsie, and the same applies to every part of this conflict.
+We have economic pressure from the inside, with a direct influence from the outside, and the same applies to every part of this conflict.

 I would love to hear from you what you think about this, and I really hope I have been able to put out this topic from a different perspective.